-- 188A removing registration as participant in standard or permanent forestry in certain natural events or clearance for forest management - 194AA non-compliance for transmitted interests. - 194CA-CC application to reconfigure carbon accounting areas for standard or permanent forestry - 194DA-DF application to change activity on post-1989 forest land - 194EC ability to remove permanent post-1989 forestry registration. - 194EH setting the deemed value of timber for penalty purposes.
+- 182G 188A removing registration as participant in standard or permanent forestry in certain natural events or clearance for forest management - 187B to 187D 194AA non-compliance for transmitted interests. - 188-188C (in new Part 5) 194CA CC application to reconfigure carbon accounting areas for standard or permanent forestry - 189-189G (in new Part 5) 194DA-DF application to change activity on post-1989 forest land - 190B 194EC Minister may approve removal of land from permanent forestry ability to remove permanent post 1989 forestry registration. - 190F 194EH Regulations for pecuniary penalty for clear-felling. setting the deemed value of timber for penalty purposes.

-Part 5, Subpart 5 - Averaging accounting methodology
+Part 5, Subpart 6 5 - Averaging accounting methodology Post-1989 offsetting